 To begin, review business results like sales, quality, and efficiency to figure out what the business needs to improve on.
 For example, if sales are low, it’ll have a negative impact on company revenue (and nobody wants that).
 This means that the business goal is to increase the number of sales, and the training goal is to develop sales skills in the sales department.

-So, designing a training program that develops skills like communication and persuasion would help sales reps close more deals – and, in turn, revenue would increase.
+So, building a training program that develops skills like communication and persuasion would help sales reps close more deals – and, in turn, revenue would increase.
 This way, training goals support business goals.

 But wait — it gets better.
 Let’s look at the types of training you might need depending on your business goals.